ttdet/TravelPlanner/README.md

-# courseProject-IntroToWebProgramming
-This is the implementation of a travel planner website, done by me and two other teammates.
+This is the implementation of a travel planner website.
+Main service logic is written in JS with Firebase as backend.